Quick-Seared Carne Asada

 This Quick-Seared Carne Asada Recipe is my solution to eliminate the long wait-time for Carne Asada seasoning.

-There are two major tweaks to this recipe that allow you to marinade the steaks rather quickly and still end up with tender, perfectly-seasoned Carne Asada.
+There are two major tweaks to this recipe that allow you to marinate the steaks rather quickly in just a matter of minutes and still end up with tender, perfectly-seasoned Carne Asada.

-Second, use a fork to poke holes over the entire surface of the steak to allow the marinade to penetrate the meat in a shorter amount of time.
+My second secret for a quick and easy Carne Asada is to use a fork to poke holes over the entire surface of the steak, allowing the marinade to penetrate the meat in a shorter amount of time.

-That’s it… Pores in the meat and a powerful marinade equal traditional Carne Asada flavor in a hurry!
+That’s it… Pores in the meat and a powerful marinade equal authentic Carne Asada flavor in a hurry!

 Just pour the marinade over the pitted skirt steak and let in sit for a few minutes.
 In the time it takes you to heat your skillet and wash out your food processor, the marinading process in done.